 SIM only plans are ideal for customers who are happy with their current handset and just want a great deal on bundled calls, texts and data.
 The TigerMobiles.com comparison engine compares deals on Multi SIMs; they are three in one SIM cards which break down from standard sim, to mini sim and then to nano sim for use in every type of smartphone or tablet.

-If you’re wondering what a SIM-only deal is then you are ordering a mobile phone SIM card without a handset.
+If you’re wondering what an SIM-only deal is then you are ordering a mobile phone SIM card without a handset.
 You then pay a monthly fee to get an amount of texts, minutes and data.
 To choose your ideal SIM-only plan just browse the offers available below.
 We compare a range of deals so you can find the best SIM only plan for your requirements.

 £9.00 per month View Deal

 Let’s start from the very beginning.
 Mobile operators traditionally offer two kinds of contract.
 The most common contract is usually known as an incentive contract, and this includes a mobile phone as well as a calling plan.
 A SIM only plan, on the other hand, offers you only the calling plan, so you don’t get a mobile phone included in the package.
 Even though you’re not getting a new mobile, you still might want to consider getting a SIM only plan.

 The big advantage of going with a SIM only plan is that it’s going to be cheaper.
 The monthly cost of your phone plan will be less on SIM only.
 Why?
-Because whilst mobile operators generally subsidise phones bought on incentive contracts, the phone you get isn’t actually free, you pay a little extra each month to cover the cost of the phone.
+Because while mobile operators subsidise phones bought on incentive contracts, the phone you get isn’t free, you pay a little extra each month to cover the cost of the phone.
 That means that if you’ve already got a great phone and don’t need a new one, or you’re willing to shop for a new phone yourself, then a SIM only plan is going to be your best (and cheapest) option.